PiraMew/Maesa_sptree/README.md

 *Note: optrimAL.R was modified at the last line to NOT discard alignments with data loss exceeding 30%.*

 The last part of the script will copy the trimmed alignments to `alignments_for_editing`.
+Then, it will filter paralog loci out and move them to `paralogs` subdirectory.

 *Note: some alignments may contain empty sequences, but we will deal with this issue after finish manual editing.*